 The Aravali Collective

-The Aravali Collective is a community of people co-owning a food forest and a space in nature that is professionally managed to make it ecologically and economically sustainable, using the principles of permaculture and regenerative organic farming to tend the land.
+The Aravali Collective is a community of people who co-own a food forest and a space in nature, professionally managed to be ecologically and economically sustainable, using the principles of permaculture and regenerative organic farming to tend the land.
+This is your chance to be part of something larger than yourself.
+We invite you to join our mission to protect these landscapes for the generations who come after us.

 What You Get?